SysBioChalmers/Hyena/README.md

 ### Setting up python environment
-The used python environemnt to run all scripts was created using pipenv (with Python 3.7) and the following command pipenv install streamlit pandas numpy scikit-learn xgboost matplotlib seaborn
+The used python environemnt to run all scripts was created using pipenv (with Python 3.7) and the following command pipenv install streamlit pandas numpy scikit-learn xgboost mlxtend matplotlib seaborn

 Using the pip freeze command a requirement file was created as requirements.txt (pipenv run pip freeze > requirements.txt).
 This file can be used to reinstall the environment using pipenv with the following command: